-The Hebrew word translated in the KJV as "color" is ayin (Strong's Concordance #H5869), meaning "an eye" either figuratively or literally.
-According to the 1913 Jewish Encyclopedia and several Bible commentaries, ancient Hebrew had no specific term to describe the property of light we call colors.
-The ancient Israelites certainly knew what it was as they saw it in Babylonian artwork (see Ezekiel 23:14) and what they neighbors did (Judges 8:26).
-Scholarship has yet to offer a definitive answer as to the reason why the Hebrew language was deficient in this manner.
+The Hebrew word translated in the KJV as "colors" (or its singular) is ayin (Strong's Concordance #H5869), means "an eye" either figuratively or literally.
+According to the 1913 Jewish Encyclopedia and several Bible commentaries, ancient Hebrew had no specific term to describe this property of light.

-Although the KJV lists various colors (bay, black, blue, brown, crimson, green, grey, hoar, purple, red, scarlet, sorrel, vermilion, white, and yellow), a precise translation of the underlying original language word(s) is difficult.
-The symbolic meaning of several of them, however, can be gleaned based on where and how they are used in Scripture.
+Although the KJV lists bay, black, blue, brown, crimson, green, grey, hoar, purple, red, scarlet, sorrel, vermilion, white, and yellow, a precise translation of the underlying original language word(s) is difficult.
+What several of them represent, however, can be gleaned based on where and how they are used in Scripture.

 Spectrum of visible light

-In 2002, two researchers studying the formation of stars stumbled upon the average color of the known universe.
-It was determined after measuring the spectral range of light from at least 200,000 galaxies.
-This average, a slightly beige white (which is the background of the text you are now reading), was dubbed "Cosmic Latte."
+Two researchers studying the formation of stars, in 2002, stumbled upon the average color of the known universe.
+This average was determined after measuring the spectral range of light from at least 200,000 galaxies.
+Their result, a slightly beige white color (which is the background of the text you are now reading), was dubbed "Cosmic Latte."